jasonjolley/website-dev/content/post/how-to-make-a-process-form-reusable-in-the-activiti-enterprise-bpm-suite/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "How to Make a Process Form Reusable in the Activiti Enterprise Bpm Suite"
+title: "How to Make a Process Form Reusable in the Activiti Enterprise BPM Suite"
 subtitle: ""
 summary: ""
 authors: []